-On September 18, 2018, Sublime entered into a trademark assignment agreement with Sublime Concentrates, Inc. (the "Counterparty") for use of certain trademarks.
-The Counterparty filed suit against Sublime alleging breach of contract regarding the nonpayment for the transfer of the trademark assets.
+On September 18, 2018, Sublime Machining, Inc. entered into a trademark assignment agreement with Sublime Concentrates, Inc. (the "Counterparty") for use of certain trademarks.
+The Counterparty filed suit against Sublime Machining, Inc. alleging breach of contract regarding the nonpayment for the transfer of the trademark assets.
 No trial date has been set as both parties continue to engage in settlement negotiations.
-The Company continues to evaluate and monitor a range of possible outcomes.
+The Company believes it has meritorious defenses to the alleged causes of action and it is the intent of the Company to prevail in this matter.